stephenfitzsimon/telco_churn_classification/README.md

 ## Process

 #### Acquire and Prepare
+- Data is acquired from the CodeUp mySQL database using credentials stored in env.py
 - see acquire.py and prepare.py for full details on code, and acquire_prepare_notes.ipynb for more detailed notes
 - foreign key columns were dropped
 - total_charges was cleaned and cast to float
+	- total_charges contained 11 rows that had `' '` as a value.
+These all had `tenure = 0`; because there were few rows in a large dataset, they were dropped.
+Another option would be to infer `total_charges = 0`
-- perpare.py contains split_telco_data() that will split the data into train, validate and test
+- prepare.py contains split_telco_data() that will split the data into train, validate and test

 #### Data Exploration
 - Churned customers represent 0.27 of the data